saramasarone/saramasarone/README.md

 - 👋 Hey, I’m @saramasarone and I'm a final-year Doctoral student at The Alan Turing Institute!

 - 👀 I’m interested in applying Machine Learning and Deep Learning to multi-omics and biological data to reveal insights in many diseases.
-Over my Phd, I also develop packages to automate ML/bioinformatics workflows.
+Over my PhD, I also develop packages to automate ML/bioinformatics workflows.

 - 🌱 I've developed a few tools to make my PhD life easier :)